 - Weigh the need to communicate appropriate information against the frequency that’s right for your customers and prospects (this may vary across audiences, depending on how the current crisis is affecting your target industries).
 Many MAPs even let you put a limit on the number of times per day or week you’re communicating.

-- With fewer in-person peer interactions, people will turn to technology for information even more than they typically would.
+- With fewer in-person peer interactions and event cancellations, people will turn to technology for information even more than they typically would.